 - 4th District Council Member Kristen Larson

-The master planning process will be an inclusive one, resulting in a shared vision of what we all want our park to be.
-It will also incorporate existing plans.
-Local firm VHB will work in partnership with Hargreaves, the firm that created the Riverfront Master plan, to hold facilitated public and neighborhood meetings beginning this Fall.
-Stay tuned for communications from Park staff and the Friends for the meeting schedule.
+The master planning process in 2019 was an inclusive one, resulting in a shared vision of what we all want our park to be.
+Local firm VHB worked in partnership with Hargreaves, the firm that created the Riverfront Master plan, developed the plan.
+They incorporated existing plans and solicited feedback from users and area residents during 10 facilitated public and neighborhood meetings and nearly 3000 surveys.